ericdc1/Dapper.SimpleCRUD/README.md

 Finally, I wanted the table name to match the class name by default but allow overriding with an attribute.

-This extension adds the following 6 helpers:
+This extension adds the following 7 helpers:

 - Get(id) - gets one record based on the primary key
+- GetList<Type> - gets list of records all records from a table
 - GetList<Type>(anonymous object for where clause) - gets list of records matching the where options
 - Insert<Type>(entity) - Inserts a record and returns the new primary key
 - Update<Type>(entity) - Updates a record